MCBE-Speedrunning/Speedrunning-Rulebook/seed/README.md

 * You must leave the world seed box blank.
 * Viewing the world seed before the end of the run is forbidden.
-* The use of resource packs is forbidden.

 ## Additional evidence